 Item 17 was again identified via GGUM ICCs (Figures 15-16) and item parameter estimates as the only unfolding item.
-After Item 17 was removed, model fit of 2PLM for both groups improved by more than 30%, while the improvement for GGUM was merely trivial.
+When Item 17 was dropped, model fit of 2PLM for both groups improved by more than 30% (Table 10), while the improvement for GGUM was merely trivial.
 We attributed the large difference to the effects of the dichotomized unfolding item responses, which were stronger than when the item responses were polytomous.
 Under GGUM, the unfolding property of Item 17 were determined by the large discrimination parameters (U.S.: 1.88; CH: 1.41), close-to-zero location parameters (U.S.: -0.01; CH: -0.39), and steep bell-curved ICCs (Figures 17-18).
 2PLM, similar to SGR, failed to model the unfolding item by having near zero discrimination (U.S.: 0.05; CH: 0.01), extremely large difficulty parameters (U.S.: -15.25, CH: -74.35) and flat ICCs’ (Figures 19-20).

-The curiosity facet of openness.
+The Curiosity Scale.
 Item 1 was dropped before any analyses were carried out due to translation error.
 Items 10 and 12 were also dropped, because no participants chose “Strongly disagree” for these two items, which GGUM couldn’t deal with without collapsing their responses.
 But we couldn’t collapse responses, because Modfit couldn’t handle scales with inconstant numbers of response categories.
 This was no problem for SGR, so we kept theses two items for analyses under SGR.
 GGUM item parameter estimates for the remaining 17 items can be found in Table 10.
-Based on the ICCs, we excluded Items 9, 16, 19 (ICCs in Figures 21-26) from further analyses due to low discrimination in at least one group.
+We excluded Items 9, 16, 19 (ICCs in Figures 21-26) from further analyses due to low discrimination in at least one group.
 To be more specific, Items 9 and 16 had low discrimination parameters for the U.S. group, and all 3 items had flat ICCs in the Chinses group.
-Model fit was then computed under GGUM with the remaining 15 items, and under SGR with 17 items, with Items 10 and 12 kept.
+Model fit was then computed under GGUM with the remaining 14 items, and under SGR with 17 items, with Items 10 and 12 kept.
 Table 11 contains the item parameter estimates, and Table 12 contains the model-data fit results.
 Both models showed some misfit at item doubles and triples across groups, but not terribly.
 Compared with SGR, GGUM showed worse fit in the U.S. group, but better fit in the Chinese group.

 Given the fact that the misfit was not severe, we carried out the DIF analyses with both models.

 By examining the GGUM item parameters and ICCs, in the Chinese group, we were able to identify Item 13 (“I am as curious as anybody else I know”) as a weak non-monotonic item with a pretty low discrimination parameter (0.29), close-to-zero location parameter (-0.69), and bell-curved option response function (Figure 27) for two of the response categories.
 The same item, under SGR, had option response functions (Figure 28) that were rather flat, close-to-zero a-parameter (0.06), and extremely large b-parameter (-34.31).
 In the U.S group, however, no item showed identifiable non-monotonicity.
-All items had location parameters that were very far away from 0 (see Table 11), resembling more closely monotonicity rather than non-monotonicity, and no more than one strongly unfolding response function.
+All items had location parameters that were very far away from 0 (see Table 11), demonstrating more monotonicity than non-monotonicity, and no more than one strongly unfolding response function.
 Item 13 had similar ICCs under GGUM and SGM in the U.S. group (Figures 29-30).